modal-inria/Kernalytics/doc/build.md

 ## For Eclipse (recommended)

 - run `sbt eclipse` to generate the project with the correct classpath
+- Get Scala-IDE, which is a customization of Eclipse, either a a stand-alone IDE, or as an update site for a current installation of Eclipse
 - In Eclipse, activate the option "Insert spaces for tabs"
 - To build the jar and transfer it to the R project, run the script [update assembly](updateAssembly.sh)